CyberTrainingExercise/Hexfall/README.md

 Augment the scenario as you see fit.

+### Scenario

+Team is briefed with the following or using the presentation found in `Presentation/`':

+    Intel has located a nefarious hacking group, known only as Hexfall, in a nearby facility.
+Hexfall was brought to the the governments attention after they opened an online weapons marketplace.
+Due to increasing demand of black market guns, the store is shipping thousands of dollars worth of weapons daily.
+It is believed they have two crates of weapons onsite as well as the hardware to run their own online weapons marketplace.
+You are being tasked with taking down the operation.
+You must take down the online weapon marketplace and take control of both weapons crates.

+    Additionally, it is believed Hexfall has a small infrastructure of computers.
+But, due to the sensitive nature of their network, it cannot be moved until the website is disabled.
+Therefore, you will be tasked with taking Hexfall's website offline on location.

+    To do this it is believed Hexfall's lead hacker has a flash drive where he stores the passwords to all their computers.
+You must obtain the flash drive, get the passwords, login to the remote server, and takedown the website.

+    Your mission is complete when you take down the Hexfall website and take control of both weapons crates.

+    Below is a list of helpful guides a technical specialist has prepared for you.

-### Objectives
+### Docs

-For: POC
-Time: 37 mins
- - 7 for planning
- - 30 for execution

-Technical Objectives:
-1. Intro to Kali Linux
-2. Intro to brute forcing passwords
-3. Intro to SSH

-Tools:
-1. Kali linux box
-2. USB stick
-3. Headless server with SSH port open
-4. Optional: LED lights
-5. Optional: a phone with the tor browser installed
-    - You can find other ways to have them verify the website is up and running, but this is the recommended way
+Print out the following and hand the useful information to them:

+1. Crack a password protected file: https://linuxconfig.org/how-to-crack-zip-password-on-kali-linux

+2. Guide on how to SSH into a remote server: https://linuxconfig.org/Ssh

+3. Shutting down the server: `systemctl -poweroff`

 ### Setup

 1. Create a cloud server with an open SSH port and with login credentials as found in `passwords.txt`.
-2. Run a website off of the cloud server.
+2. Run a darknet website off of the cloud server.
     - For this use tor and run a hidden service.
     - See: https://www.youtube.com/watch?v=GVMjk9pj2Cw for instructions on how to run a hidden service.
     - Use `python3 -m http.server --bind 127.0.0.1 8080` to run the web server
-    - If you would like to include the server to run on boot, edit `/etc/rc.local` with `python3 -m http.server --directory /home/pi/Desktop/HexfallWebsite --bind 127.0.0.1 8080 &`
+    - If you would like to include the server to run on boot, edit `/etc/rc.local` with something like `python3 -m http.server --directory /home/pi/Desktop/HexfallWebsite --bind 127.0.0.1 8080 &`
     - Store url to hidden service in `url.txt`
 3. Load a box with Kali linux and connect it to the internet.
     - See: https://www.kali.org/